IntellectualLabs/template_data_science/README.md

 This template builds upon the [data science template provided by Equinor](https://github.com/equinor/data-science-template), which in turn builds on a [Cookiecutter template](http://cookiecutter.readthedocs.org/en/latest/installation.html).

+(For the precommit hooks used in this template see: `precommit.md`.)

 ## Getting Started With This Template

 This template is provided as a [Cookiecutter template](http://cookiecutter.readthedocs.org/en/latest/installation.html) so you